fewlinesco/locale_names/README.md

 - What is the reading direction of the language of a locale (left to right or right to left)
 - Is a string that looks that a locale really a locale

+This project should support all modern locales from the [CLDR Project](https://github.com/unicode-cldr/cldr-core/blob/master/availableLocales.json) except the `root` locale as it does not make sense in a context where we need locales.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed